Skip to main content

 3 mentions Positive Neutral Negative

 • “This was a game I was intending to play through emulation, only to be surprised that they made and released a PC port.
-From what I've played so far, they have nicely transitioned the original's touch controls from the DS to that of mouse and keyboard for PC, as well as having great performance.
-I really love the visuals, even if they're those of the original DS but enhanced, as it gives the game that retro vibe.”
+From what I've played so far, they have done a nice job transitioning the original's touch controls from the DS to mouse and keyboard for PC, as well as delivering great performance.
+I really love the visuals, even if they're from the original DS, but enhanced to give the game that retro vibe.”

-• “Barely consumes any power (4+ hour long battery life on the 'hi res' setting) and runs at 60fps, which is great, but you'd also expect that considering it's a port of a port of a well-optimized DS game.”
+• “Barely consumes any power (4+ hour battery life on the 'hi res' setting) and runs at 60fps, which is great, but you'd also expect that considering it's a port of a well-optimized DS game.”

-• “Performance isn't as good as I'd expect; I'm assuming it's due to something with the engine.”
+• “Performance isn't as good as I'd expect, I'm assuming due to something with the engine.”

 • grinding